CbazCode/data-structure-in-java/README.md

-# Estructura.de.datos.Java
-Curso de estructura de datos
+# Data structure in Java

-This document only can be opened with IntelliJ IDEA
+This project only can be opened with IntelliJ IDEA